zwets/zwets.github.io/_posts/2019-12-14-gtdb-and-minhash-revolution.md

 microbial genomics and bioinformatics.

-The first is the advent of the [GTDB](https://gtdb.ecogenomic.org/), a new (but by no means novel) approach to bacterial taxonomic assignment.
-Boldy going where we didn't dare go before,
-[Parks c.s.](https://dx.doi.org/10.1038/nbt.4229) throw off the shackles of pre-genomic microbiology in favour of taxonomic assignment based on degrees of genomic similarity.
+The first is the advent of the [GTDB](https://gtdb.ecogenomic.org/), a phylogenetically consistent bacterial and archaeal taxonomy.
+Boldy going where we didn't go before, [Parks c.s.](https://dx.doi.org/10.1038/nbt.4229) throw off the shackles of pre-genomic microbiology in favour of taxonomic assignment based on degrees of genomic similarity.

 The second development is the rise of MinHash, a computational approach designed 20 years ago for [massive scale document comparison](https://dx.doi.org/10.1109/SEQUEN.1997.666900),